colefuerth/BFG-Research/README.md

 # BFG Research

+The BFG_Collection branch is the production branch for the BFG data collection project.
+This branch should be runnable as-is.

 ## Summary

 This repository is for development of data collection programs for a Raspberry Pi Zero, testing and comparing different Battery Fuel Gauges.